 One of the first things you should do is create an optimized video title.
-Usually in marketing, we’re taught that a compelling title is enough to grab a reader’s attention.
+Usually, in marketing, we’re taught that a compelling title is enough to grab a reader’s attention.
 But when it comes to search rankings, you need more than a great title: that title, including the name of the uploaded video file, has to have SEO keywords.
 Titles with strong video keywords will not only rank highly in a YouTube search; they will also appear on the front page of the Google search.
-Conduct reserach to determine the best keywords to use for your video.
+Conduct research to determine the best keywords to use for your video.
 You can also consult with your SEO specialist, who will be able to give you a more targeted list.

 The next key to video SEO is the description.
 This is where you place content describing your hotel video.
 Because Google and YouTube don’t actually “watch” your videos, they get all of their information from the description.
 Descriptions should be around 250 and contain as much detail as possible.
 To make the description as effective as possible, place your keywords within the first 25 words.
 Remember, this is the only information that Google has on your video, so every word counts.
 It is also suggested that you place a link to your hotel’s website at the top of your description.
 This allows for direct access to your site.

 Another place where SEO comes into play on YouTube is in the transcription.
-Few people know that YouTube actually transcribes the words in your video.
+Few people know that YouTube transcribes the words in your video.
 The only issue is that their transcription algorithm isn’t always accurate and may get some of your words wrong.
-Fortunately, you can edit the transcription and ensure that everything is correct, especially if you used any keywords in your video.
+Fortunately, you can edit the transcription and ensure that everything is correct, mainly if you used any keywords in your video.

 So go ahead and upload that virtual tour, input some strong keywords and descriptions, and watch your views, and ultimately the traffic to your hotel website, rise.